LightJason/lightjason.github.io/content/knowledgebase/differencetojason.md

 * a copy of Jason
 * a extension to Jason

 LightJason does not use __any code fragments__ of Jason, so there is no connection between the two frameworks.
 LightJason is __only inspired__ by the concept of Jason on a theoretical level.
 We build a fully new framework from scratch.
+The imags allows you to highlight elements by a _mouse over effect_ for better understanding.

 {{< toc >}}
 {{< inlinejs "/agentcycle.js" >}}